naazimapps/grub2win/README.md

 5) If your machine is running EFI firmware, disable the "Secure Boot" parameter in your firmware settings.
 This step is not required for machines running BIOS firmware.

 ## Running Grub2Win
-1) Click on the Grub2Win desktop shortcut or go to the C:\grub2 directory and run grub2win.exe.
+1) Click on the Grub2Win desktop or Start Menu shortcut or go to the C:\grub2 directory and run grub2win.exe.
 This will require administrator access.

 2) The program will prompt you for your graphics preference, Windows boot timeout and grub timeout.
 You can also set the Grub2 language.
 The defaults should work fine, but you can change them if desired.
 Now click "Manage Boot Menu".